JasonPeral/network_plus_self_study_guide/section_sevent_wireless_networks/wireless_network_types.md

 - Connects 2 distinct locations over longer distances using High Gain Antennas
 - Static in nature because each end is a fixed locations
 - This network offers dedicated bandwidth and is ideal for linking buildings of the same company or areas without feasible cabling options

+---

+### Mesh Networks

+- Adaptable and resilient network, nodes connecting to multiple others which creates infinite paths for data
+- Has self healing capabilities which ensures stability by reconfiguring broken pathways on the fly
+- Mesh networks are good for large scale deployment where laying cable everywhere is not feasible or too expensive
+- Two types of mesh networks
+    1. Using ESS configuration in a wireless network which is operating in infrastructure mode
+    2. Other mesh networks can be involving multiple different types of wireless networks all operating together to provide services to end users.
+        1. Can combine wifi devices, cellular networks, micro wave links and satellite connections into a single wireless mesh network.

+---

+### Autonomous vs Lightweight AP

+**Autonomous AP**

+- Where the standalone device has all of the intelligence to handle wireless networking functions independently
+- Useful in small setups where centralized controller is not necessary
+    - For example home router / modem is an Autonomous AP

+**Lightweight AP**

+- Managed by a centralized controller and is a simpler and cheaper configuration
+- Basically offloads all the processing to the centralized controller which makes it easier to manage large scale networks as any rules or policies can be applied globally.

+---

+### Consideration in choosing a wireless network type

+- Performance, reliability and ease of use will vary on the network type you choose
+- Always access specific environment needs as each network type has its own advantages and disadvantages which range from simplicity to robustness